 Following are the latest reports in descending order of when they were last updated.
 As a result, you may see multiple reports on the same destination if we haven't updated one of the other destinations recently.
 If you want to view previous fishing reports, you can click on the category name link under the report title or use the dropdown menu in the top navigation or follow the links in the sidebar.
 You can also use the following links to each category: Lower Provo, Middle Provo, Weber River, Green River and Small Streams :

-Location Area Small Streams Overview Most small streams will still be difficult to access and are most likely running high and muddy.
-As runoff continues, you can expect those conditions to remain for some time.
-Latest Flows For up to date stream flows you can check out: https://waterdata.usgs.gov/ut/nwis/current/?type=flow Fishing FAIR Current Hatches Sow Bugs Midges BWO"s Caddis Best Techniques Dry Fly Fishing Dry Dropper Best Time Of Day All Day Depending
+Location Area Small Streams Overview Small stream fishing has been good, some streams are fishing better than others.
+Water temps across the board seem to be pretty stable and consistent.
+We are seeing some PMD's, Caddis, and hoppers.
+Early mornings and afternoons have been some of the more productive hours (before and after the highest heat times of the day.)
+Latest Flows For up to date stream flows you can check out: https://waterdata.usgs.gov/ut/nwis/current/?type=flow Fishing Good to excellent Current Hatches Sow Bugs Green Drakes BWO"s Caddis Yellow Sallies PMD's Hoppers Best Techniques Dry Fly Fishing Dry Dropper Best Time Of Day All Day Depending on conditions and hatches